Mississippi Mud Pie

 - 3 ounces semisweet chocolate, chopped

 - 1 ¼ cups whipping cream

 - 1 envelope Whip-It, optional (this will keep whipped cream from separating if storing it more than a day)

 - Preheat the oven to 300º.
-Spray a 9 inch springform pan with nonstick cooking spray.
-Line the pan with parchment paper and spray the parchment and sides of the pan.
+Spray a 9-inch springform pan with nonstick cooking spray.
+Line the pan with parchment paper and spray the parchment.

 - In a food processor, process the cookies to make crumbs.
 Pour the melted butter over them and mix with a rubber spatula until well combined.

 - Pour crumbs into the prepared pan and press it into the bottom and up the sides, leaving about ½ inch between the top of the crust and the top of the pan.
 Press with a spoon or fingers to get an even distribution.
 Freeze for about 10 minutes.

 - Bake for 10 minutes then cool on a wire rack.